EvisHome/Home-Assistant/dashboards/unraid/README.md

 ### UNRAID

-On Unraid side, you need to setup these.
+On Unraid side, you must have Docker enabled to setup the containers below.

 **1. Unraid-API**